swch/strivve-docs-nextjs/src/pages/ops-admin/introduction/index.md

 If you already have access to a dedicated environment, check out the [Partner Portal](/ops-admin/partner-portal) page for additional information on the portal and suggested next steps.

-If you have a Sandbox account, check out the [SDK's and REST API](/api-sdk/introduction) or the [Postman Samples](/api-sdk/using-postman/)
+If you have a Sandbox account, check out the [SDKs and REST API](/api-sdk/introduction) or the [Postman Samples](/api-sdk/using-postman/)

 Also, you'll want to check out the [Testing](/resources/testing/) page for information on the use of synthetic sites.